DHerrera85/Fox-Kids-Streaming/README.md

-Fox Kids Streaming Site
+***Fox Kids Streaming Site***

 Overview

-A retro-themed website inspired by Fox Kids Latin America from the early 2000s.
+* A retro-themed website inspired by Fox Kids Latin America from the early 2000s.
 It features:

-A red banner at the top with the Fox Kids logo and a slogan.
+* A red banner at the top with the Fox Kids logo and a slogan.

-A left sidebar with large buttons: Series, Juegos, Concursos, Videos, Programación.
+* A left sidebar with large buttons: Series, Juegos, Concursos, Videos, Programación.

-A round schedule gallery displaying 24 show icons (100×100 px), scrolling horizontally with arrows.
+* A round schedule gallery displaying 24 show icons (100×100 px), scrolling horizontally with arrows.

-An embedded YouTube video (“AHORA EN PANTALLA”).
+* An embedded YouTube video (“AHORA EN PANTALLA”).
 Multiple vertical image galleries for SUPER SENTAI, INVASIÓN ANIME, LIVE ACTION, COMEDY, etc.

 Each gallery limits how many items are visible at once — using one-click-at-a-time horizontal scrolling in a circular loop.

-Key Features
+**Key Features**
-Retro Aesthetic
+1. Retro Aesthetic

-Bold orange/red color scheme, large chunky buttons, stylized Audiowide font reminiscent of early 2000s Fox Kids design.
+* Bold orange/red color scheme, large chunky buttons, stylized Audiowide font reminiscent of early 2000s Fox Kids design.

-Left Navigation Bar
+2. Left Navigation Bar

-Big, rectangular red buttons with white text (hover effect turns them yellow).
+* Big, rectangular red buttons with white text (hover effect turns them yellow).

-Main categories: Series, Juegos, Concursos, Videos, Programación.
+* Main categories: Series, Juegos, Concursos, Videos, Programación.

-Round Schedule Gallery (100×100 px)
+3. Round Schedule Gallery (100×100 px)

-Shows 10 items on-screen at once, each with a time label.
+* Shows 10 items on-screen at once, each with a time label.

-Horizontal scrolling arrows let users move left or right 1 item at a time.
+* Horizontal scrolling arrows let users move left or right 1 item at a time.

-Circular: after the 24th item, it loops back to the first.
+* Circular: after the 24th item, it loops back to the first.

-YouTube Embed - “Ahora en Pantalla”
+4. YouTube Embed - “Ahora en Pantalla”

-Black background with a border in Fox Kids red.
+* Black background with a border in Fox Kids red.

-Showcases a featured video clip (e.g., Digimon Opening Latino).
+* Showcases a featured video clip (e.g., Digimon Opening Latino).

-Vertical Image Galleries
+5. Vertical Image Galleries

-SUPER SENTAI, INVASIÓN ANIME, LIVE ACTION, COMEDY, etc.
+* SUPER SENTAI, INVASIÓN ANIME, LIVE ACTION, COMEDY, etc.

-Each displays 5 items side-by-side in a row.
+* Each displays 5 items side-by-side in a row.

-Clicking arrows scrolls horizontally one item at a time, looping back at the end.
+* Clicking arrows scrolls horizontally one item at a time, looping back at the end.

-Poster size shrunk (e.g., 180×270) so exactly 5 fit on a typical desktop screen.
+* Poster size shrunk (e.g., 180×270) so exactly 5 fit on a typical desktop screen.

-Responsive Layout
+6. Responsive Layout

-Sidebar reflows below the banner on small screens.
+* Sidebar reflows below the banner on small screens.

-Gallery items become smaller (e.g., from 180×270 to 120×180) so they remain scrollable on mobile.
+* Gallery items become smaller (e.g., from 180×270 to 120×180) so they remain scrollable on mobile.

-How It Works
+**How It Works**
-1. HTML Structure
+* 1. HTML Structure *

-Header (<header class="banner">) holds the Fox Kids logo and slogan.
+* Header (<header class="banner">) holds the Fox Kids logo and slogan.

-Container (<div class="container">) splits into:
+* Container (<div class="container">) splits into:

-Left Sidebar (<aside class="left-nav">) with <ul> menu buttons.
+* Left Sidebar (<aside class="left-nav">) with <ul> menu buttons.

-Main Content (<main class="main-content">) for:
+* Main Content (<main class="main-content">) for:

-Round Schedule Gallery (<div id="roundScheduleGallery">)
+* Round Schedule Gallery (<div id="roundScheduleGallery">)

 YouTube embed (“AHORA EN PANTALLA”)
 Multiple <section> galleries (SUPER SENTAI, etc.), each with id="..."

 2. CSS